Chart Color Schemes

 Housing

-Mount Lawley displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Mount Lawley displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Mount Lawley's dwelling structures, as per the latest Census, consisted of 52.6% houses and 47.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had no such breakdown available for houses or other dwellings.
-Home ownership in Mount Lawley stood at 30.3%, with mortgaged dwellings at 32.3% and rented ones at 37.4%.
-The median monthly mortgage repayment was $2,200, aligning with Perth metro's figure.
-Weekly rent median was $350, unlike Perth metro where such data wasn't provided.
-Nationally, Mount Lawley's mortgage repayments were higher at $2,200 compared to Australia's average of $1,863.
-Rents in Mount Lawley were lower than the national average of $375, at $350.
+Mount Lawley's dwelling structure, as per the latest Census evaluation, consisted of 52.6% houses and 47.5% other dwellings including semi-detached units, apartments, and 'other' dwellings.
+Home ownership in Mount Lawley stood at 30.3%, with mortgaged dwellings accounting for 32.3% and rented properties making up 37.4%.
+The median monthly mortgage repayment in the area was $2,200, while the median weekly rent figure was recorded as $350.
+Nationally, Mount Lawley's mortgage repayments were significantly higher than the Australian average of $1,863, with rents being less than the national figure of $375.

 Frequently Asked Questions - Housing